Alfred-207/Alfred-207/README.md

 # About Me
-Hey, I'm Alfie, I typically go by Alfred though.
+Hey, I'm Alfie.
 I'm an avid Computer Science enthusiast, born and raised in the North East of England, United Kingdom.

 # Contact Me